Frequently Asked Questions

 - generic methods or methods in generic classes

-- Why should I use black-box testing techniques?
+Why should I use black-box testing techniques?

 Testing software can be roughly divided into two approaches.
 White-box testing and black-box testing.
 White-box focuses on the implemented code.
 It makes sure that as much code as possible is reached by test at least once.
 What this approach does not cover is, if the implementation meets the requirements.
 Checking this condition is the main goal of black-box testing.
 Here you ignore the implementation and only use the requirements to derive test cases.
-Therefore if you want to check if a piece of code does what it supposed to do you should use black-box testing.
+Therefore if you want to check if a piece of code does what its supposed to do you should use black-box testing.

-- How can devmate improve my software development process?
+How can devmate improve my software development process?

 By focusing solely on black-box testing, devmate encourages you to implement tests that are independent from your code.
-This results in tests that have not to be changed when you refactor your code.
+This results in tests that have not been changed when you refactor your code.
 Refactoring is major part of the software development process and adapt the test suite to this changes can be very hard. devmate will:

-- Decrease your testing effort during refactoring
+- Decrease your testing effort during refactoring.

-- Make sure that your software behaves the same before and after refactoring
+- Make sure that your software behaves the same before and after refactoring.

-- I found a bug or have a feature request, how can I report it?
+I found a bug or have a feature request, how can I report it?

 Please send us an email to: firstname.lastname@example.org